 No, Coronavirus Was Not Caused by 'Bat Soup'–But Here's What Researchers Think May Be to Blame

-When news of any new, fast-spreading virus starts making the rounds, two things happen: public panic ensues and misinformation starts to proliferate—and the new Wuhan coronavirus has sparked both recently.
+When news of any new, fast-spreading virus starts making the rounds, two things happen: public panic ensues and misinformation starts to proliferate—and the new coronavirus has sparked both.

-While health officials across the world—and, honestly, the entire world in general—try to figure out what exactly the new Wuhan coronavirus is (Where did it start?
+While health officials across the world—and, honestly, the entire world in general—try to figure out what exactly the new coronavirus is (Where did it start?
 How is it transmitted?
 What's making it so infectious?), one thing in particular is certainly not helping anyone: Claims that it somehow originated with one woman eating something people are referring to as "bat soup."
-(Seriously—the searches for "bat soup" in Google Trends have truly skyrocketed recently).
+(Seriously—the searches for "bat soup" in Google Trends truly skyrocketed).

 Where exactly did the "bat soup" claim come from?

 According to Foreign Policy, a video recently surfaced of a Chinese woman holding an entire bat with chopsticks, appearing to eat the creature in a soup.
 The Daily Mail also reported on the video, and YouTube channel RT shared the footage.
 The clip was reportedly met with outrage from Twitter users, who quickly began calling out Chinese eating habits as the cause of the outbreak.